ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/unit_tests.md

 ## Unit tests {#unit-tests}

 You can see that previously I hard coded the properties of **ColoredCoin**.
-The reason is that I wanted only to show you how to construct a **Transaction** out of **ColoredCoin** coins.
+The reason is that I only wanted to show you how to construct a **Transaction** out of **ColoredCoin** coins.

 In real life, you would either depend on a third party API to fetch the colored coins of a transaction or a balance.
-Which might be not a good idea, because it add a trust dependency to your program with the API provider.
+Which might not be a good idea, because it add a trust dependency to your program with the API provider.

 **NBitcoin** allows you either to depend on a web service, either to provide your own implementation for fetching the color of a **Transaction**.
 This allows you to have a flexible way to unit test your code, use another implementation or your own.

 Let’s introduce two issuers: Silver and Gold.
 And three participants: Bob, Alice and Satoshi.
-Let’s create a fake transaction that give some bitcoins to Silver, Gold and Satoshi.
+Let’s create a fake transaction that gives some bitcoins to Silver, Gold and Satoshi.

 ```cs
 var gold = new Key();